dhiraj0ryz/SAS-NOTES/README.md

 In the following code, we are adding seven days to 02 January 2017. data temp;

+*Example - Using intnx function to find the next date by adding a certain days to current date.*

 mydate = '02JAN2017'd;
 day=intnx('day', mydate , 7);
 format mydate day date9.;